 What is the difference between persistent depressive disorder in children and in adults?

 Both children and adults can be diagnosed with persistent depressive disorder.
 In adults, persistent depressive disorder presents with chronic depressed mood, whereas in children the mood may be irritable or depressed.
-Children and adolescents must present with symptoms for 1 year, but in adults the symptoms must be present for at least 2 years.
+Children and adolescents must present with symptoms for one year, but in adults the symptoms must be present for at least two years.

 What is the long-term outlook for a child with persistent depressive disorder?

 Those with persistent depressive disorder are at high risk of going on to develop a major depressive episode.
 People that develop persistent depressive disorder earlier in life (<21 years of age) tend to have a poorer prognosis than those that develop the disorder later in life.
 Children with persistent depressive disorder who do not receive treatment are more likely to develop personality disorders and substance use disorders in adulthood.
 Early identification and treatment of the disorder is important to minimize the long-term impact on the child or adolescent.

 A child psychiatrist or other mental health professional typically diagnoses persistent depressive disorder after conducting a thorough psychiatric evaluation.
 Such an evaluation will involve an interview with the child and with the family.
 Many times the child’s school will be consulted to provide additional information.